Dah (band): History

 In 1975, the band moved to Belgium, where they performed under the name Land.
-The Belgian lineup of the band featured, alongside Manojlović and Bogdanović, Zlatko Manojlović's brother Goran (keyboards), Tommy Splitwood (bass guitar) and Willy Pultz (guitar).
-This lineup released the English language version of "Šošana" (entitled "Shoshana") as a single.
+The Belgian lineup of the band featured, alongside Manojlović and Bogdanović, Zlatko Manojlović's brother Goran (keyboards), and two Belgian musicians, Tommy Splitwood (bass guitar) and Willy Pultz (guitar).
+This lineup released the single "Shoshana", the melody of which was based on Yosef Hadar's composition "Erev Shel Shoshanim".
 The single was very successful, Polydor Records releasing it in West Germany, France, Belgium, Netherlands, Luxembourg, Austria and Spain, and reaching No. 1 on the Morocco national radio chart.
-After the single release, the band performed as an opening band for Focus.
-Eventually, the lineup split-up, Splitwood and Pultz continuing their career in the band Cool Breeze.
+After the single release, the band performed as the opening act for Focus on their concerts in Benelux and France, as well as on several Focus concerts in West Germany.
+Eventually, the lineup split-up, Splitwood and Pultz continuing their career in the band Cool Breeze from Luxembourg.

-In 1976, Yugoslav members moved back to Yugoslavia, changed their name back to Dah and released their second album, Povratak (The Return), which featured a new version of "Šošana".
-In 1977, the band leader Zlatko Manojlović went to serve his mandatory stint in the Yugoslav People's Army, and his brother Goran became the temporary leader of Dah.
-The last Dah lineup featured, beside Goran Manojlović, Zdenko Pomper (bass guitar), Vidoja Božinović (a former Dim Bez Vatre and Pop Mašina member, guitar), Dušan Đukić "Đuka" (a former Immamorata and Pop Mašina member, drums) and the singer Latke.
+In 1976, Zlatko Manojlović reformed Dah in Yugoslavia.
+The new lineup featured, beside the Manojlović brothers, Zdenko Pomper (bass guitar), Stevan Miutinović (drums) and Dragan Mihajlović (violin).
+The new lineup recorded the band's second album, Povratak (The Return), which featured a Serbo-Croatian version of "Shoshana", entitled "Šošana".
+Soon after the album release, the band leader Zlatko Manojlović went to serve his mandatory stint in the Yugoslav People's Army, so his brother Goran became the temporary leader of Dah.
+The last Dah lineup featured, beside Goran Manojlović and Zdenko Pomper, Vidoja Božinović (a former Dim Bez Vatre and Pop Mašina member, guitar) and Dušan Đukić "Đuka" (a former Immamorata and Pop Mašina member, drums).
 This lineup of the band performed for a year and disbanded.

-Upon his return from the army, Zlatko Manojlović formed the band Gordi, and later started a successful solo career.
+Post breakup

+During one of his army leaves, Manojlović recorded a highly successful single "Jednoj ženi" ("To a Woman").
+In 1977, upon his return from the army, he formed the band Gordi.
+The first lineup of Gordi featured two former Dah members, Goran Manojlović and Stevan Milutinović.
+After Gordi disbanded in 1984, Manojlović dedicated himself to his solo career.

+For a short period of time during 1978, Zdenko Pomper played bass guitar in Gordi.
+He lost his life in a street fight at the beginning of the 1980s.

+In 2021, Croatia Records released a Zlatko Manojlović box set entitled Od Daha do Gordih (From Dah to Gordi), featuring a reissue of Veliki cirkus.